OpenBB-finance/OpenBB/website/content/pro/copilot/index.md

 questions, use the data displayed in the dashboard to perform analytical tasks, and even interact with files that you choose to upload.

-We'll be exploring each of these features the following sections below.
+We'll be exploring each of these features in the following sections below.

 ## Understanding chat history